 Our roots are planted right here in the Red River Valley, which makes it especially important for us to focus on this area’s ongoing financial health and continued growth.
 That’s why we spend our time and resources supporting the communities we serve here in North Dakota and Minnesota.
 This is our home too, and it has been for more than a century.
 Here is a little background on each of our branches:

 United Valley Bank was founded in 1905 in Cavalier, North Dakota, 29 years after the town was established.
-The original name was Merchants and Farmers Bank of Cavalier.
-Pembina County Judge Robert McBride was the organizer and first president of the bank.
+Originally named Merchants and Farmers Bank of Cavalier, Pembina County Judge Robert McBride was the bank’s organizer and first president.

 Through the years, the bank came under national ownership; it was later purchased by First Bank System and returned to its state charter in 1937.
 In 1987, the bank was brought back to local ownership when the local board of directors purchased it from First Bank System.

 In 1998, United Valley Bank opened its Columbia Road branch in Grand Forks, North Dakota.
 A large remodeling project gave the building more space and a stunning new look in 2014.